wsguest/geetest/README.md

 </code></pre>

 ## demo: ##
-+ Last night someone attacked the demo server, resulting in DoS, and now the demo link can not be opened for exhausted traffic.
-In the future, I will publish new behavior algorithm.(9/3/16)
 + ~~[online test](http://experiment.imwork.net/gee/test.aspx)~~
+Last night someone attacked the demo server, resulting in DoS, and now the demo link can not be opened for exhausted traffic.
+(9/3/16)
 + [demo.gif](/demo/geetest.gif)

 ## contact:  ##